'Hoax' Traces The 'Grotesque Feedback Loop' Between President Trump And Fox News

 On President Trump's close relationship with Fox News host Sean Hannity

 I think that we can argue whether that's a good or bad thing.
 Certainly, the president thinks it's a good thing to have the help of Sean Hannity, who has 4 or 5 million loyal viewers a night.
 But I think Hannity misleads and confuses the president all too often by obsessing over stories that are not that relevant or not that important or not that real.
 Fox is great at making mountains out of molehills.
 Hannity is the best at it.
-So when we see the president focusing on lawlessness in inner-cities, talking about [protests in] Portland or Seattle, talking about liberal anarchists, he's getting that straight from Hannity.
+So when we see the president focusing on lawlessness in inner cities, talking about [protests in] Portland or Seattle, talking about liberal anarchists, he's getting that straight from Hannity.
 And in effect, Hannity is distorting the president's view of the real America.

 On Stelter's reporting that Hannity has said he thinks Trump is "crazy"

-I was learning this from numerous sources, friends of Hannity, associates of Hannity, who say that off-the-record, Hannity is complaining about Trump, saying he's a crazy person. ...
-But Sean and these other stars of Fox, they're so committed to the business model, to their ratings, they want to make sure their viewers stay tuned, so they'll never say so publicly.
+I was learning this from numerous sources, friends of Hannity, associates of Hannity, who say that off the record, Hannity is complaining about Trump, saying he's a crazy person. ...
+But Sean and these other stars of Fox, they're so committed to the business model, to their ratings, they want to make sure their viewers stay tuned.
+So they'll never say so publicly.
 They'll never call Trump out publicly. ...
 You know, if Hannity were to describe his true conversations with Trump, it would embarrass the president.
 It would hurt the president's reelection chances.
 And I think Hannity is too committed to his own business model to tell us what's going on.

 On how Fox News host Tucker Carlson was sent to Mar-a-Lago to try to get Trump to take COVID-19 more seriously